 Lakewood police say man killed in motel parking lot died in shootout

-Lakewood police say a 32-year-old man likely died in a Monday morning domestic-related shootout that also injured a suspect at a Lakewood motel parking lot.
-Guadalupe Julian De La Rosa was pronounced dead early Monday morning in the parking lot of the Crosslands Suites Motel on the 700 block of Kipling Street , said Steve Davis, Lakewood police spokesman.
+Lakewood police say a 32-year-old man likely died in a Monday morning shootout in a Lakewood motel parking that also injured a suspect.
+Guadalupe Julian De La Rosa was pronounced dead early Monday morning in the parking lot of the Crosslands Suites Motel on the 700 block of Kipling Street , Lakewood police said.

 Start the conversation, or Read more at Denver Post.